objetos/objects2/source.md

 ## Introduction

-We may ask now for ways to relate objects different than [composition](https://en.wikipedia.org/wiki/Object_composition)
+We may ask now for ways to relate objects different than [composition](https://en.wikipedia.org/wiki/Object_composition), also referred to as a [has-a relationship](https://en.wikipedia.org/wiki/Has-a)

 > That's where Inheritance & Polymorphism comes into the picture